joshgerdes/jekyll-uno/_drafts/azure-deployment-cleanup-with-azure-devops.md

 ##### Configure Azure DevOps Service Endpoint

-Now that the Service Principal and permissions have been assigned in Azure, it's time to create the service connection endpoint that will allow Azure DevOps the ability to connect to Azure.
+Now that the Service Principal and permissions have been assigned in Azure, it's time to create the service connection endpoint that will allow Azure DevOps to connect to Azure.

  1. Navigate to your [**Azure DevOps**](http://dev.azure.com/ "Azure DevOps") organisation
  2. Create a **Project**, if you haven't already